 Climate change and its impact on society and ecosystems is a global challenge and the centre aims to provide international solutions to the problems.
 Effective policy and solutions need to be underpinned by robust research and the Priestley Centre’s focus is on new interdisciplinary research partnerships that better link our physical, technological, economic and social understanding of climate change with strategies for mitigation and adaptation.

-- Up to nine annual full time PhD studentships (EU only at present)
+- Annual full time PhD studentships (EU only at present)